Kerbalism/Kerbalism/README.md

   is not visible anymore, or retract all solar panels as soon as you enter an atmosphere.

+#RULE FRAMEWORK

+  Kerbals simulation is data-driven: the actual needs are determined by an arbitrary set of rules.
+These rules can consume and produce resources, and are influenced by the environment and habitat simulation.
+The system is flexible enough to implement such things as: climatization, eating, drinking, breathing, co2 poisoning, stress and the effects of radiation.

 #PLANNER

   A planner GUI is available in the VAB, to help the user design around all the new aspects introduced.